Online Safety Zone

 Where can I go to get support to help keep my child safe online?

-Below are some useful links to help parents and carers by giving them lots of information on a variety of social media platforms, as well as tips on how to set safe searching.:
+Here are some useful links to help parents and carers by giving them information on a variety of social media platforms, as well as tips on how to set safe searching.:

 - Thinkyouknow (advice from the National Crime Agency to stay safe online)